mdakashhossain1/AI-Powered-Web-Firewall/README.md

 2. Screenshots are numbered sequentially (820-826) showing attack simulation capabilities
 3. Images demonstrate the system's response to various attack scenarios

+**Developer Photo:**
+- Located directly in the `image/` folder as `mypassport.png`
+- Professional photo of the project developer
+- Used for project attribution and developer recognition

 ### Image Integration

 The images are integrated into this documentation using relative paths, making them accessible when viewing the documentation in any markdown-compatible viewer that supports local file references.
 For web deployment, ensure the image paths are properly configured for your hosting environment.